Hungary national football team: 1930s

 The first FIFA World Cup was held in Uruguay in 1930, but Hungary were not invited and did not take part in the tournament; there were no qualification matches.
 Hungary first appeared in the 1934 World Cup in Italy.
 Hungary's first World Cup match was against Egypt on 27 May 1934, a 4–2 win.
 The goals were scored by Pál Teleki, Géza Toldi (2) and Jenő Vincze.
 In the quarter-finals, Hungary faced neighbouring arch-rivals Austria and lost 2–1, the only Hungarian goal coming from György Sárosi.

 Hungary entered the 1936 Olympics, where in the first round they were eliminated by Poland, 0–3.

 The 1938 World Cup was held in France.
 The first match was played against Dutch East Indies and Hungary won 6–0.
 Sárosi and Gyula Zsengellér each scored twice while Vilmos Kohut and Toldi scored one goal each.
 In the quarter-finals, Hungary beat Switzerland 2–0 with goals by Sárosi and Zsengellér.
 In the semi-final at the Parc des Princes, Paris, Hungary beat Sweden 5–1 with goals by Ferenc Sas and Sárosi and a hat-trick by Zsengellér.
 In the final, Hungary faced Italy at the Stade Olympique de Colombes, Paris and fell 4–2.
 The Hungarian goals were scored by Pál Titkos and Sárosi.

 1950s

-This Hungarian team was best known as one of the most formidable and influential sides in football history, which revolutionised the play of the game.
-Centred around the dynamic and potent quartet of strikers Ferenc Puskás, Sándor Kocsis, attacking half-back József Bozsik and second striker Nándor Hidegkuti, the Aranycsapat ("Golden Team") of the "Magnificent Magyars" captivated the football world with an exciting brand of play with innovative tactical nuances.
-Excluding the 1954 World Cup Final, they achieved a remarkable record of 43 victories, 6 draws, and 0 defeats from 14 May 1950 until they lost 3–1 to Turkey on 19 February 1956.
+This Hungarian team of the 1950s featured strong players including Ferenc Puskás, Sándor Kocsis, József Bozsik, and Nándor Hidegkuti, known collectively as the Aranycsapat ("Golden Team") or the "Magnificent Magyars".
+The team achieved a record of 43 victories, 6 draws, and 0 defeats from 14 May 1950 until they lost 3–1 to Turkey on 19 February 1956.